TaitoUnited/taito-cli/README.md

 # Taito-cli

 Taito command line interface is an extensible toolkit for developers and devops personnel.
-It defines a predefined set of commands (see [help.txt](https://github.com/TaitoUnited/taito-cli/blob/master/help.txt)) that can be used in any project no matter the technology or infrastructure.
+It defines a predefined set of commands that can be used in any project no matter the technology or infrastructure.
 This is made possible by defining all settings in a project specific configuration file and implementing the commands with plugins.
 Thus, developers and devops personnel may always run the same familiar set of commands from project to project without thinking about the underlying infrastructure.
 Build scripts also become more reusable and maintainable as they are based on the same set of commands and settings.

+TODO most common examples (see [help.txt](https://github.com/TaitoUnited/taito-cli/blob/master/help.txt) for all commands)

+    taito install
+    taito start
+    taito init
+    taito open app

+    taito open app:dev                       # Open application in browser taito open admin:dev                     # Open admin GUI in browser taito info:dev                           # Show information about dev environent user accounts, etc. taito status:dev                         # Show application status from dev environment taito unit                               # Run unit tests
+    taito test:dev                           # Run integration/e2e tests against dev environment
+    taito shell:dev server                   # Start shell on server container taito logs:dev server                    # Tail logs of server container taito open logs:dev                      # Open logs in browser (e.g. Stackdriver or ELK) taito open storage:dev                   # Open storage bucket in browser taito db open:dev                        # Open database on command line taito db proxy:dev                       # Start proxy for accessing database with a GUI tool taito db rebase:dev                      # Rebase database by running db revert and deploy taito db import:dev ./database/file.sql  # Import file to database taito db dump:dev                        # Dump database to a file taito db log:dev                         # Show database migration logs taito db revert:dev f898e8f986           # Revert database to change f898e8f986 taito db deploy:dev                      # Deploy database migrations taito db recreate:dev                    # Recreate database
+    taito db diff:local dev                  # Diff database schemas between dev and local environment taito db copy:local dev                  # Copy database from dev environment to local environment

 Taito-cli is designed so that plugins may execute a single command together in co-operation.
 For example running a remote database operation usually involves additional steps like pinpointing the correct database, retrieving secrets, establishing secure connection through a proxy and authenticating using the retrieved secrets.
 Taito-cli executes all this for you with a single command.